Typhoonz0/Typhoonz0/README.md

-My skills are depicted through the code and the stats are probably below.
+My skills are depicted through my code.
+The stats are below.

 https://xliam.xyz